linuxha/node-red-contrib-mytimeout/README.md

 }
 ```

+**Please note:** The timeout and warning values must be whole, integer numbers.
+Using floating point numbers can cause the timer to not send the appropriate off state payload.

 Ths "payload" behaves like the simple string payload above.

 If the node property 'Warning state payload' is not set or the property 'Warning (sec)' is set to 0, then no warning message will be sent.